-Localization allows you to take your content and not only adapt it to the language needs of a new target market, but to their cultural needs as well.
+Localization allows you to take your content and adapt it not only to the language needs of a new target market, but to their cultural needs as well.
 When localization is taken into account, content can be more effective, relatable, enjoyable, and has less potential to cause offense.
 For businesses who see the value of content localization, but don’t know where to get started, there are three easy steps you can follow to start building a content localization strategy.

 Step 1.
 Choose Your Target Market and Language